from small one page howto to huge articles all in one place

 -

-Contains the path to the 'files' sub folder in the package specific
+Contains the path to the directory in which package-specific auxiliary

 - EPREFIX